chrisdennett/pong-paddles/README.md

 - change paddle colour on hit
 - shake play area on hit
 - try moving middle barrier
-- change bat size if score - smaller if score point, larger if lose point
+- change bat size if you score a point - smaller if score point, larger if lose point